jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

    \[
    \frac{1}{\left(\frac{99,999}{100,000}\right)^{100,000}} \approx 2.718295419992776636984018555252864677526093772741773601919706552377623091327243183538793488615641215
    \]
    (accurate to 6th decimal place)

-5. **Difference between the two approximations**:
+3. **Difference between the Two Approximations**:
    \[
    \left(\frac{100,001}{100,000}\right)^{100,000} - \frac{1}{\left(\frac{99,999}{100,000}\right)^{100,000}} = -0.000027182818286968948953730826818229551646840063950738910542132532471286989225867449654084778689732
    \]

    When you truncate the 0s and add a decimal after the first non-zero term, you get 2.7182818286968948953730826818229551646840063950738910542132532471286989225867449654084778689732
    Which is accurate to the 11th decimal place!

 As \( n \) approaches infinity, the difference between the approximations \((1 + \frac{1}{n})^n\) and \(\frac{1}{(1 - \frac{1}{n})^n}\) converges to \( e \).
 The error term associated with this convergence can be approximated by: